-The bill would require a school district to take steps to maximize the use of federal resources and to minimize the debt that is incurred by families for school meals, in accordance with a protocol developed by the DOA, in consultation with the Department of Education (DOE), the School Nutrition Association of New Jersey, and all relevant stakeholders.
-The protocol developed by the DOE is to: (1) promote the increased certification of students from lowincome families and middle-income families for free and reduced price school meals, in accordance with the bill's provisions; and (2) identify best practices to maximize the receipt and use of federal resources by the district's schools.
+The bill requires a school district to take steps to maximize the use of federal resources and to minimize the debt that is incurred by families for school meals, in accordance with a protocol developed by the DOA, in consultation with the Department of Education (DOE), the School Nutrition Association of New Jersey, and all relevant The protocol is to: stakeholders.
+(1) promote the increased certification of students from low-income families and middle-income families for free and reduced price school meals, in accordance with the bill's provisions; and (2) identify best practices to maximize the receipt and use of federal resources by the district's schools.
 The bill would additionally require the DOA and DOE, in cooperation with each other, to consult with, and provide direct assistance to, school districts to help them improve, simplify, and expedite the free and reduced price meal certification process and otherwise reduce the administrative burden on schools and school districts that results from that process.